What is RV liability insurance coverage?

 RV liability coverage pays for damages and injuries you cause to others while driving a motorhome.
 Liability coverage is required by law in nearly every state, so you’ll need an RV insurance policy with at least minimum liability coverage before you get behind the wheel of your motorhome.
 Travel trailer policies won’t offer liability coverage since the vehicle pulling the trailer already provides the liability coverage.
 Liability coverage won’t cover damage to your own motorhome.

-What does RV liability insurance cover?
+What does RV liability coverage cover?

 Do I need RV liability insurance on an old RV?

-Vacation liability RV insurance
+Vacation liability for your RV